 Experiments were conducted with the Coriolis rotating platform at LEGI (Laboratoire des Écoulements Géophysiques et Industriels), Grenoble, France.
-A circular tank 13 m in diameter and 1 m in depth was adapted to simulate the sloping and deep flat-bottom ocean geometry (Figs. 1 and 2).

-The apparatus, experimental setup, velocity measurement methods at 12 levels within the tank, their horizontal resolution, and conductivity measurements (indicators of the water density) are described in detail by Rubino et al., 2020.
-Here we report some essential information only.
+A circular tank that was 13 m in diameter and 1 m deep was adapted to simulate the sloping and deep flat-bottom ocean geometry (Figs. 1, 2).
+The apparatus, experimental setup, velocity measurement methods at 12 levels within the tank, their horizontal resolution, and conductivity measurements (indicators of the water density) are described in detail by Rubino et al. (2020).
+Here, we report some essential information only.
 Sequences of the images of the 12 levels were taken with a high-resolution Nikon camera synchronized with a profiling laser system.
-It illuminated the Polyamide particles (Orgasol) with a mean diameter of 60 μm and a density of 1020 kg m-3 dispersed in the tank and in the injected saline solutions to allow optical velocity measurements.
+It illuminated the polyamide particles (Orgasol) with a mean diameter of 60 μm and a density of $1020 \text{ kg m}^{-3}$ dispersed in the tank and in the injected saline solutions to allow optical velocity measurements.
 Velocity fields were computed from the images using a cross-correlation particle image velocimetry (PIV) algorithm encoded with the software UVMAT developed at LEGI.

-We distinguish the slope and central deep (flat bottom) areas in the tank that are equivalent to the continental slope and deep zone of the northern Ionian basin, respectively (Fig. 1).
-We compare the potential vorticity evolution in each area as related to the dense water flow.
+We distinguish the slope and central deep (flat-bottom) areas in the tank that are equivalent to the continental slope and deep zone of the northern Ionian Basin, respectively (Fig. 1).
+We compare the potential vorticity evolution in each area as related to the dense-water flow.
 The two areas are presumably controlled by different processes of vorticity generation.
-In the central area (flat bottom), the upper layer squeezing, due to the downslope sinking of the dense water to the lower layer, generates the upper layer anticyclonic vorticity.
-In the slope area, the upper layer stretching due to the downslope water flow results in the generation of cyclonic vorticity.
-The lower layer on the slope is subject to squeezing and anticyclonic vorticity generation related to the formation of dense water flow parallel to isobaths.
+In the central area (flat bottom), the upper-layer squeezing, due to the downslope sinking of the dense water to the lower layer, generates the upper-layer anticyclonic vorticity.
+In the slope area, the upper-layer stretching due to the downslope water flow results in the generation of cyclonic vorticity.
+The lower layer on the slope is subject to squeezing and anticyclonic vorticity generation related to the formation of densewater flow parallel to isobaths.

-The linear barotropic vorticity equation for an f-plane approximation in radial coordinates for the surface layer without wind-stress forcing is:

-$$\frac{\partial \xi}{\partial t} + \frac{f}{H - h} (v s + \frac{\partial h}{\partial t}) = 0 \tag{1}$$ where $\xi$ is the surface layer relative vorticity, f is the planetary vorticity, h and H are the lower layer and total fluid depth, respectively, and s is the bottom slope.
+The linear barotropic vorticity equation for an f-plane approximation in radial coordinates for the surface layer without wind-stress forcing is where $\xi$ is the surface-layer relative vorticity; f is the planetary vorticity; h and H are the lower layer and total fluid depth, respectively; and s is the bottom slope.
 The radial velocity component v is defined as negative if directed toward the center of the tank.
 In the central deep area, the second term of Eq.
 (1) is zero (the bottom is flat).
-In this study, we explore to what extent the linear vorticity equation represents a good approximation of the flow in the slope and in the central flat-bottom areas.
-We discuss mechanisms that should be taken into consideration in the case this equation does not satisfactorily describe the flow.
+In this study, we explore the extent to which the linear vorticity equation represents a good approximation of the flow in the slope and in the central flat-bottom areas.
+We discuss mechanisms that should be taken into consideration if this equation does not satisfactorily describe the flow.